quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 after receiving at least two ack-eliciting packets; see  {{Section 13.2 of QUIC-TRANSPORT}}.
 However, it leaves the determination of how frequently to send acknowledgments in response to ack-eliciting packets to the data receiver without any ability for the data sender to impact this behavior.
-This document specifies a QUIC extension for an endpoint to request its peer to change its behavior in sending or delaying of acknowledgments.
+This document specifies an extension to QUIC that permits an endpoint to request that its peer changes its behavior when sending or delaying acknowledgments.

 This document defines a new transport parameter to announce the support of this extension and specifies two new frame types to request changes the peer's